xuankimtran/docs-1/pages/katalon-analytics/docs/test-case-management-journey.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-dec-release-test-case-mgt/test-case-folder-info.png" width=100% alt="uploaded data folder inside">

-## View tests executed in other platforms
+## View test cases from uploaded execution data

-If you run tests in other platforms than Katalon TestOps, you can upload their execution data and reports to Katalon TestOps and view them on the **Test Cases** page.
+If you upload your execution data using the frameworks we support, or upload manually to Katalon TestOps (see: [Upload JUnit and Katalon Studio Test Results to Katalon TestOps](https://docs.katalon.com/katalon-analytics/docs/testops-uploader.html)), you can also view test data on the **Test Cases** page.

 Katalon TestOps supports uploading test results from the following frameworks:

-* Upload JUnit and Katalon Studio's (KS) test data.
-See: [Upload JUnit and Katalon Studio Test Results to Katalon TestOps](https://docs.katalon.com/katalon-analytics/docs/testops-uploader.html).
-This case applies if you don't run tests in Katalon TestOps.

 * Upload Mocha test results.
 See: [Upload Test to Katalon TestOps via Mocha](https://docs.katalon.com/katalon-analytics/docs/kt-upload-test-mocha.html).